yguitton/training-material/topics/statistics/tutorials/genomic-llm-zeroshot-prediction/tutorial.md

 # Compare the effect of mutations with or without amino acid modification

-Let's look at the portion of the Cystic fibrosis transmembrane conductance regulator (CFTСR) gene where a mutation responsible of the Cystic fibrosis appears.
+Let's look at the portion of the Cystic fibrosis transmembrane conductance regulator (CFTR) gene where a mutation responsible of the Cystic fibrosis appears.

 In this portion, we can observe several cases: